Stocks slide, yields up on 'higher for longer' rates view

 Japan's Nikkei ended down 1.3% to touch its lowest since early October, while the yen hit 151 per dollar for the first time since July.

-The move pushed sterling just below $1.30, though traders are wary as Bank of England Governor Andrew Bailey is due to speak at 1325 GMT and has recently suggested the central bank can move more aggressively to cut interest rates.
+The pound was just below $1.30, with traders wary as Bank of England Governor Andrew Bailey is due to speak at 1325 GMT and has recently suggested the central bank can move more aggressively to cut rates.

-China's markets were pinned well below recent highs, while traders wait for more details and especially more government urgency and spending to support the ailing economy.
+Some European Central Bank officials are scheduled to speak at the International Monetary Fund's annual meeting in Washington on Tuesday, with the IMF expected to update its global growth forecasts later in the day.

+"I think (policymakers) will wait until after the U.S. election as they may need to calibrate," said Mike Kelly, head of multi-asset at PineBridge Investments.

-Oil prices also steadied and Brent crude futures traded at $74 a barrel, down 0.3% on the day..
+Oil prices also steadied and Brent crude futures traded at $74.86 a barrel, up 0.8% on the day.
 China's oil-demand growth is expected to remain weak in 2025, the head of the International Energy Agency said on Monday.

-A relatively bare data calendar puts extra focus on U.S. earnings for insight into the economy and markets' mood.

-General Motors, Texas Instruments Verizon , Lockheed Martin and 3M are among those reporting on Tuesday.

-(Reporting by Medha Singh and Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Jamie Freed and Angus MacSwan)
+(Reporting by Medha Singh and Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Jamie Freed, Angus MacSwan and Mark Potter)